When removing an independent set is optimal for reducing the chromatic number: Relations with clique stability

-\begin{proposition}For each $m\geq 2$ there exists an instance $\mathcal I$ of $m$-LIT $(2m-1)$-SAT which is not satisfiable and has $\chi(G(\mathcal I))=2m$. \end{proposition} Note that this is tight, in the sense that every instance of $m$-LIT $2m$-SAT is satisfiable.
-To see this, draw a bipartite multigraph between pairs of complementary literals and clauses, with an edge between a pair and a clause for each time either literal from the pair appears in the clause.
-Double-counting edges, each set $S$ of clauses is adjacent to at least $\abs S$ pairs, so Hall's theorem allows us to select a different pair adjacent to each clause, and hence to select one literal from each clause no two of which are complementary, yielding a satisfying assignment.
-This argument is due to Tovey \cite[Theorem 2.4]{Tov84}. \begin{proof}Let $r=\ceil{\log_2m}$.
+\begin{proposition} For each $m\geq 2$ there exists an instance $\mathcal I$ of $m$-LIT $(2m-1)$-SAT which is not satisfiable and has $\chi(G(\mathcal I))=2m$. \end{proposition} Note that this is tight, in the sense that every instance of $m$-LIT $2m$-SAT is satisfiable.
+To see this, draw a bipartite multigraph with vertices corresponding to variables and clauses, and one edge between a variable and clause for every occurrence (positive or negated) of that variable in that clause.
+Thus each vertex corresponding to a clause meets $2m$ edges, whereas each vertex corresponding to a variable meets at most $2m$ edges.
+Any set $S$ of clauses meets $2m\abs S$ edges, which must go to at least $\abs S$ different variables, so Hall's theorem allows us to select a different variable adjacent to each clause, and hence to select one literal from each clause no two of which are complementary, yielding a satisfying assignment.
+(The argument above is due to Tovey \cite[Theorem 2.4]{Tov84}.) \begin{proof}[Proof of Proposition \ref{prop:SAT}]Let $r=\ceil{\log_2m}$.
 We will inductively construct a sequence $\mathcal I_0,\ldots,\mathcal I_r$ such that $\mathcal{I}_i$ is an instance of $m$-LIT $(2m-2^{r-i})$-SAT which is not satisfiable and has $\chi(G(\mathcal I_i))\leq 2m$.
 Our construction will also ensure that $G(\mathcal I_i)$ contains a clique of order $2m$ for every $i\geq 1$.
 Thus $\mathcal I_r$ will satisfy the requirements of the theorem.

 Take $\mathcal I_0$ to consist of two clauses, one consisting of $2m-2^r$ copies of $a$ and the other of $2m-2^r$ copies of $\overline a$.
 By definition of $r$ we have $2^{r-1}<m$, and so the clauses are non-empty and it is impossible to satisfy both of them.
 Each literal occurs $2m-2^r\leq m$ times, and $G(\mathcal I_0)$ is a clique on $4m-2^{r+1}\leq 2m$ vertices, so $\mathcal I_0$ has the required properties.